V-Bar Pull Down: Video Tutorial & Exercise Guide

 • Step 1: Attach a V-bar handle to the high pulley of a lat pulldown machine.
 Sit down and adjust the thigh pad so your legs are secure under the pads.

-• Step 2: Grip the V-bar with your palms facing inward, close together.
+• Step 2: Grip the V-bar with your palms facing inward, close togClaude.
 Keep your feet flat on the ground, and lean back slightly to engage your lats while keeping your chest up.

-• Step 3: Begin the movement by pulling the V-bar down toward your upper chest, leading with your elbows and squeezing your shoulder blades together at the bottom.
+• Step 3: Begin the movement by pulling the V-bar down toward your upper chest, leading with your elbows and squeezing your shoulder blades togClaude at the bottom.

 • Step 4: Pause briefly at the bottom of the movement, then slowly return to the starting position with control, allowing your arms to fully extend without losing tension in your lats.